ghc-proposals/ghc-proposals/proposals/0000-hexFloats.rst

 (See below.)

 Note that the ``.`` and ``p`` are both optional in the notation.
 If either exist, we desugar through ``fromRational``.
 If neither exists, then it's already a hexadecimal literal that desugars as usual via ``fromInteger``.
+Some examples:

    * ``0xAB``: No dots, no exponents: Regular literal.
 Desugars via ``fromInteger``.
    * ``0x1.3``: Dot.
 Floating point literal: Desugars via ``fromRational``.